 - Construction began in 1406 four years after the capital was moved from Nanjing to Beijing by emperor Zhu Di (Yongle)

 - Completed in 1420.
-It was completed in record time due to the large number of workers, reportedly up to 1 million
+It was completed in record time due to a large number of workers, reportedly up to 1 million

 - It served two dynasties, the Ming (1368–1644) and the Qing (1644–1911)